-Letter grades are reported with plus/minus and the numerical value is as follows: Grade Numerical Value
+Letter grades are reported with plus/minus and the numerical value is as follows:

+Grade Numerical Value

 A+ = 4.33 B+ = 3.33 C+ = 2.33 D+ = 1.33

 A = 4.00 B = 3.00 C = 2.00 D = 1.00

-A- = 3.67 B- = 2.67 C- = 1.67 D- = 0.67
+A = 3.67 B- = 2.67 $C{-} = 1.67$ D- = 0.67

 F = 0

 - 1. Grades of A+ will have a value of 4.33 in calculating a student's GPA, but the averages displayed at the bottom of the grade report will be truncated so as not to exceed 4.00. - 2.
-Students admitted on conditional status must achieve regular status within two sessions of registration by obtaining a grade point average of at least 3.0 on a minimum of eight letter graded hours. - 3.
-Students are required to maintain a 3.0 throughout the MSW program. - 4.
-Graduate students do not earn credit for courses graded below C- per Graduate College policy. - 5.
-Students wishing to take S/U course for letter grade may do so by petitioning the instructor not later than second class meeting.
-If approved the student shall give a copy to the Admissions and Programs Coordinator in the Iowa City Office.
-This privilege should be allowed only in exceptional circumstances. - 6.
-It is recommended that, when feasible and appropriate, faculty arrange that essay exams and papers be submitted with identification number instead of student name. - 7.
+Students are required to maintain a 3.0 throughout the MSW program. - 3.
+Graduate students do not earn credit for courses graded below C- per Graduate College policy. - 4.
+Students wishing to take S/U course for letter grade may do so, following the process outlined by the Graduate College: https://grad.uiowa.edu/academics/manual/academic-program/section-vi-marking-system - 5.
 Retaking a course in which a grade of D, F, or U is recorded is possible but not guaranteed.
-Students may be given permission to advance on departmental probation and repeat the course, if agreed to as part of the Contract associated with the formal advancement process (see Student Advancement Policy for details)..
+Students may be given permission to advance on departmental probation and repeat the course, if agreed to as part of the Contract associated with the formal advancement process (see Student Advancement Policy for details).
 Second grade option is not possible in the graduate college.
-Both the original grade and subsequent course and grade entry will appear on the student's transcript and both grades are factored in the g.p.a. - 8.
+Both the original grade and subsequent courseand grade entry will appear on the student's transcript and both grades are factored in the GPA. - 6.
 Incompletes are not sanctioned by the University except for work that cannot be graded on time for extenuating reasons.
 Students must petition the instructor and complete a contract for an incomplete which must be made up before the end of the following semester or by an earlier deadline as arranged with the instructor.
 Students may not advance to courses for which they have not met the prerequisites due to incompletes.
 The grade of Incomplete is to be used only when a student's work during a session cannot be completed because of illness, accident, or other circumstances beyond the student's control.
-Instructors may report a mark of Incomplete only if the unfinished part of the student's work, in a course other than thesis or independent study, is small; the work is unfinished for reasons acceptable to the instructor; and the student's standing in the course is satisfactory.

-9. Earning credit for Individual Study may be an option for MSW students in good standing.
-The student must identify a supervising faculty member and negotiate an Individual Study Contract before they register for the individual study course.
+Instructors may report a mark of Incomplete only if the unfinished part of the student's work, in a course other than thesis or independent study, is small; the work is unfinished for reasons acceptable to the instructor; and the student's standing in the course is satisfactory. - 7.
+Earning credit for Individual Study may be an option for MSW students in good standing.
+The student must identify a supervising faculty member and negotiate an Individual Study Contract before they register for theindividual study course.